Design for Manufacturability: 10 Rules for Cost-Effective CNC Parts

 Rule 4: Eliminate Sharp Internal Corners

 Every internal corner will have a radius equal to the cutter radius.
-Specifying sharp corners forces secondary operations (EDM, broaching) that dramatically increase cost.
+Specifying sharp corners forces secondary operations like EDM or broaching that dramatically increase cost and lead time.
+The best practice is to specify internal corner radius at least 1/3 of pocket depth.
+For a 0.75” deep pocket, use 0.25” corner radius minimum.

 Rule 5: Specify Tolerances Only Where Needed

 Tolerances tighter than ±0.005” trigger special handling, slower feeds, additional inspection, and higher cost.
+For detailed guidance on tolerance selection, see our CNC machining tolerances guide.

 | Tolerance | Cost Impact |